communitybridge/easycla/docs/Whitelist-Contributors.md

 Each whitelist applies to the project for which the company has signed a Corporate CLA.
 The CLA application checks all the whitelists for allowing contributions to a company project.
 A contributor only needs to be on one whitelist.
 Contributors can use EasyCLA to send email requests to be associated (whitelisted) with the company.

 *Multiple CLA managers cannot whitelist the same domain and sign a CCLA for the same company.*

-Consider the following conventions for email addresses:

-* A Corporate CLA requires a domain name, an @company email address, or both.

-* An Individual CLA that is tied to your employer requires an @company email address.
-(You do not whitelist a contributor who is not tied to any employer or company.)

 **Do these steps:**